-A stunning new report explains why the Los Angeles Dodgers may not only win the World Series, but they are now a real threat to take the New York Yankees’ best player away from them in the winter.
+A stunning new report explains why the Los Angeles Dodgers may not only win the World Series, but they are a very real threat to take the New York Yankees’ best player away from them in the winter.

-After scoring another win on Saturday night, the Dodgers are just two wins away from bringing the franchise their eighth MLB championship.
+After scoring another win on Saturday night, the Dodgers are just two victories away from bringing the franchise their eighth MLB championship.
 It was the position they expected to be in after handing out over a billion dollars in contracts last offseason.

 Related: Los Angeles Dodgers game today – Get details on Game 3 of the 2024 World Series